anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The PVR is signed using the pledge's IDevID credential contained as x5c parameter of the JOSE header.

 ~~~~
-# The PVR in general JWS serialization syntax
+# The PVR in General JWS Serialization syntax
 {
   "payload": "BASE64URL(ietf-voucher-request-prm:voucher)",
   "signatures": [